jxnblk/plangular/README.md

 ```

 ### Initialize the App
-An Angular or Vuejs app needs to be bootstrapped on a parent element before Plangular will work.
+Bootstrap the Vuejs or Angular app.

 **Vuejs**
+Create a new Vue instance on any parent element.

 ```html
 <body id="vm">
   <script> var vm = new Vue({ el: '#vm' }) </script>